 As they made themselves comfy and chatted to the other, Bob scurried to and from his house, each time returning with an assortment of buffet foods.
 Beverages of all descriptions followed until the table was full and everyone began to tuck happily into the feast.

 Bob had also had the forethought to attach an extension to his ghetto blaster and so the celebratory setting was complete and hips were raring to gyrate accordingly.
 Not mine, may I add!
 Mine remained stunned and static.

 Now, what you need to understand is that, I was but a few feet away from all of this!
 Had I leaned forward out from the living room and into the garden with a bit of a stretch I could have tapped birthday girl on the shoulder and licked the sausage roll she held so tightly in her grasp!

 But...as it happens...I couldn't move!

 Still, as intrusive as I may have been feeling, no one even looked at me.
-If they did, I wasn't aware of it.
-Maybe they were so accepting of the situation 'cos they thought I was a bouncer!
+I think I was just accepted as being staff!